Energy-Consumption Advantage of Quantum Computation

 In particular, for any classical algorithm to solve Simon's problem, we have the explicit lower bound in~\eqref{eq:tight_lower_bound} in the proof of Corollary~\ref{cor:CorClassical}, i.e.,

 where we have chosen the Boltzmann constant to be $k_B=1$.
 With the room temperature in mind, we set

 and substituting $1/\beta$ in~\eqref{eq:explicit_lower_bound} with $k_B/\beta$ for $k_B\approx 1\times 10^{-23}$ J/K, we obtain the energy consumption in joule.
 With this calculation, typical values of the fundamental lower bounds in~\eqref{eq:explicit_lower_bound} are summarized in Table~\ref{table:1}.
-With an appropriate choice of $N$, if the quantum experiment demonstrates an energy consumption below the corresponding value in Table~\ref{table:1}, our analysis shows that no classical algorithm can outperform such an implementation of the quantum algorithm in terms of energy consumption.
+For comparison, we have the following facts~\cite{wiki}. \begin{enumerate} \item Energy of using a $10$-watt flashlight for $1$ minute is $6\times 10^2$~J\@. \item Magnetic stored energy in the world's largest toroidal superconducting magnet for the ATLAS experiment at CERN, Geneva, is $1\times 10^{9}$~J\@. \item Yearly electricity consumption in the U.S.\ as of 2009 is $1\times 10^{19}$~J\@. \item Total energy from the Sun that strikes the face of the Earth each year is $5\times 10^{25}$~J\@. \end{enumerate} With an appropriate choice of $N$, if the quantum experiment demonstrates an energy consumption below the corresponding value in Table~\ref{table:1}, our analysis shows that no classical algorithm can outperform such an implementation of the quantum algorithm in terms of energy consumption.

 Although the values in the table may be demanding at least under the current technology, the fundamental approach here has a merit instead.
 The conventional experiments for demonstrating quantum computational supremacy in terms of time complexity compare the quantum algorithm with the existing classical algorithm; in this case, even if a quantum algorithm in the experiments outperforms a classical algorithm, another faster classical algorithm may again outperform the implemented quantum algorithm as technology develops further.
-In our setting of energy-consumption advantage, the extrapolation-based approach also makes a similar type of comparison between the quantum algorithm and the existing classical algorithm.
+In our case of energy-consumption advantage, the extrapolation-based approach also makes a similar type of comparison between the quantum algorithm and the existing classical algorithm.
 By contrast, the fundamental approach here is applicable to any possible classical algorithm, which was hard to claim for the conventional analysis of quantum advantage in time complexity.
 Therefore, our analysis establishes an ultimate goal of quantum technologies from a new perspective: outperform the fundamental classical lower bound of energy consumption by an experimental realization of a quantum algorithm.